gerad/resume/README.md

 3. Make tweaks to the html, css, and js files.
 4. Commit them.
 5. Run `./build`
 6. The changes will automatically be committed to the `gh-pages` branch.
+(You will need to push the changes to publish them).

 ## Helping

 As you can tell, I'm not a designer.
 Design feedback and advice appreciated.

 Pull requests also appreciated.
+In particular, the build script is kinda half-baked.

 ## License

 MIT

-But if you can credit <http://gerad.suyderhoud.com/> in your README.md, that'd be cool.
+But if you link to <http://gerad.suyderhoud.com/> in your README, that'd be cool.